UPB-Graphics/gfx-framework/README.md

     -   Linux, if installed via WSL2: if you have Windows and want to use (or develop) this project on Linux, but don't feel like using a virtual machine or installing Linux directly on your device, then you can use WSL2.
 This option is slightly more adventurous; for more details, ***TBD***.

+    -   macOS: version 10.15 (Catalina) works, even though Apple has deprecated OpenGL.
+Older versions may work but are untested.
+Version 11.0 (Big Sur) is untested and might not work.

 ## Install the build tools

 This project uses [CMake][ref-cmake].
 It a nutshell, CMake doesn't compile your code, instead it creates files that you then use to compile your code (for example, a Makefile on Linux, macOS, MinGW; a Visual Studio project on Windows; and so on).